 What if you’re elected?

-We’ve never been in an elected position, so if you want to know exactly what to expect, you should ask one of a current or former City Council member.
+We’ve never been in an elected position, so if you want to know exactly what to expect, you should ask a current or former City Council member.
 We do, however, know what meetings you’ll be expected to attend.

 Council meetings: There are two council meetings each month and they’re held at 6 p.m. on Tuesdays in room 219 of City Hall.